Battle of Siddim: Aftermath

-After the battle, Melchizedek, king of Salem, brought out bread and wine and blessed Abram, who gave him a tenth of the plunder as tithes.
+After this victory, Bera, king of Sodom, met with Abram at the Valley of Shaveh, or the King's Valley.
+There, Melchizedek, king of Salem, (Note: Not one of the kingdoms counted among Chedorlaomer's allies or those who had rebelled) brought out bread and wine and blessed Abram, who gave him a tenth of the plunder as tithes.
 Melchizedek is not encountered elsewhere in the Hebrew Bible.
-Then Bera, king of Sodom, came to Abram and thanked him, requesting that he keep the plunder but return his people.
+Then Bera came to Abram and thanked him, requesting that he keep the plunder but return his people.
 Abram declined, saying, "I swore I would never take anything from you, so you can never say 'I have made Abram rich.'"
 What Abram accepted from Bera instead was food for his 318 men and his Amorite neighbours.